Vodacom Just Made a Major Commitment to Eradicate Pit Latrines in South African Schools

-Even as South Africa makes progress towards the Global Goals, not every school in the country provides a safe learning environment, and over the past few years, hundreds of children have drowned in pit latrines.
+Even as South Africa makes progress towards the Global Goals, not every school in the country provides a safe learning environment, and over the past few years, multiple children have drowned in pit latrines.

 Global Citizens have taken thousands of actions calling on the private sector to help the South African government eradicate pit latrines.

 Global Citizen partner Vodacom has answered the call.
 Vodacom CEO Shameel Joosub announced at the festival that the telecommunications company is partnering with the government to funds its R8 billion sanitation campaign.

 “Safety, education, and success of South African children is a top priority for Vodacom.

 We find it completely unacceptable that a preventable and fixable issue like pit latrines is holding our children back,” he said.

 Vodacom has shown remarkable leadership in working with the government, NGOs, and communities to help eradicate poverty and inequality in South Africa by investing in education.

 “We are working together to ensure our children have safe toilets available to them at school so they can focus on learning and succeeding.

 Today, we are happy to pledge to ensure children across our connected schools will have access to proper toilets in their schools,” Joosub.

 Ensuring safety for a brighter future